Jannich113/EMLI2/README.md

 The Score-board script:
 - file name: score_board.py

-The Arduino Mega ESP board script:
+The Arduino Mega ESP ino script:
-- file name:
+- file name: MRP_Beer_pong.txt
+ - needs to be copied into an ino file.